Sklavenitis

-Sklavenitis is a Greek-owned supermarket chain operating primarily in Greece and Cyprus.
+Sklavenitis (Σκλαβενίτης) is a Greek-owned supermarket chain operating primarily in Greece and Cyprus.
 As of March 1, 2017, it became the largest retail group in Greece, following the acquisition of Marinopoulos Group, which had previously held the leading position in the market.
 The company currently operates 459 stores in Greece and 27 in Cyprus, surpassing competitors such as Masoutis and Alfa-Beta Vassilopoulos (a subsidiary of the Ahold Delhaize Group).

 History

 Founding and Early Years

 Sklavenitis was founded in 1954 by Yiannis Sklavenitis (1924–1993) and Spyros Sklavenitis (1927–2006), beginning as a wholesale business in Ano Petralona, Athens.
 Shortly after its establishment, the company relocated to a privately owned facility on Kifisou Avenue in Peristeri.
 In 1967, the company was formally registered as "I. Sklavenitis & Co.
 General Partnership."

 Under the company's initiative, the telephone-order service TELEXYP was created, marking the first phone-based grocery delivery service in Greece.
 In 1969, Sklavenitis opened its first supermarket in Peristeri.
 In 1975, their younger brother Nassos Sklavenitis joined the company.
 That year also saw the expansion outside of Peristeri with a large store opening in the Kaminia district of Piraeus.
 In 1979, the first central warehouses were inaugurated, covering 4,500 m^{2} and including a packaging facility for rice, sugar, and dry goods.